CharlieBravoCode/postgres_project/README.md

     Password: hello_flask
     ```

-Error handling if connection fails: Track down the correct Ip address of the db container:
+Error handling if connection fails: Track down the correct Ip address of the postgres container:

     ```
     $ docker ps